Whoa. Stop the record player.

 We shared with you 3 easy steps to take to stop junk mail.

-Following these steps, you can easily cut down your junk mail by 90% in less than 5 minutes (and see the results after a few months).
+Following these steps, you can easily cut down your junk mail by over 90% in less than 5 minutes (and see the results after a few months).

 The bad news?
 You can’t stop ALL junk mail.
 There are several types of junk mail that not even PaperKarma can stop.